ArchAngel2190/Discord.Bot/README.md

 ELEVENLABS_VOICE_ID=VOICE_ID_HERE
 ```
 ### Step 9.
 Make your instructions file.
 Go to `Discord.Bot/Instructions` and create a text file that describes how you want the bot to act.
-Use the files inside as an example but you can do whatever you want here.
+Use plain English, this isn't rocket science - just tell it who it is/what to do.
+Use the files inside as an example but you can do basically whatever you want here.
 This is great for making characters.

 ### Step 10. 🚀 Run the bot with
 ```
 python main.py
 ```
 Ensure you use whatever Python version you have installed.
 If you are not using a virtual environment for older Python, you might have to use the command `pythonx.xx` in place of `python` where `x.xx` is your Python version.
+(This assumes you have that version of Python installed).

 #### You may need to run as admin if you are on Windows (but you shouldn't be - why do that to yourself?)
 ### Step 11. 🔗 Invite the bot
 You can Invite your bot using the link in console, or by creating an invite link in Discord Developer's console.
 Inviting from the generated link allows you to use the bot without its own role.
 ![image](https://user-images.githubusercontent.com/91066601/236673317-64a1789c-f6b1-48d7-ba1b-dbb18e7d802a.png)

-#### There are 2 ways to talk to the AI
+#### There are 2 (and a half) ways to talk to the AI
 - Invite your bot and DM (Direct Message) it | ⚠️ Make sure you have DM enabled
-- If you want it in the server channel, use **/toggleactive**
+- Mention (ping) or reply to the bot in any text channel that it has permission to type in.
+- If the bot has gone awhile without being pinged (default: 10mins) and a conversation is continuing in the chat without the bot, the bot will interject into the conversation with a context-aware comment.

 ### Using docker to run 🐳 (useful for hosting)
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)